 Mount Nantai is not a walk I’d planned on doing, but as we’re in Japan for a family holiday and staying in nearby Nikko, it seems a good candidate for a half-day hike.
 A stratovolcano in the Nikkō National Park, Mount Nantai (男体山) translates to “man’s body mountain” (it is also called Futara-san).
 The mountain has a relatively short climbing season (from 5 May to 25 October, when the gates are open) and it’s one of Japan’s 100 Famous Mountains – so it is a popular hiking destination.
 I make a small donation and receive my “charm” at the Nikko Futarasan Jinja Chugushi Shrine at the foot of the mountain.

 The Omote-sando trail starts immediately behind the shrine, with a series of steps through the dense forest.

 The trail is divided into 9 stations (9合目) with an elevation gain of just over 1,200 metres.
 As the trail gains altitude, there are increasing views of Lake Chuzenji – although today is not very clear.

 The track gets harder as it ascends, passing three corrugated refuge shelters.
 There are a few chains to help with the steepest sections.

-I enjoy a brief respite at the summit, watching the many worshippers ring the bell and pray to at the shrine, before retracing my steps to the lower shrine.
+I enjoy a brief respite at the Mount Nantai summit, watching the many worshippers ring the bell and pray at the shrine, before retracing my steps to the lower shrine.
 (You can also descend via a less popular path over the north flank of the mountain to Shizu Hinangoya (志津避難小屋) to finish at Senjogahara.)